 SEAT has had a mixed time of things in our Driver Power customer satisfaction survey.
-Over the years, the maker has never raised itself out of the bottom half of the manufacturer ranking, and it's a similar story for SEAT dealers.
-Past results have seen franchises finish rock-bottom in the survey, and the maker has consistently been the poor relation of the VW Group, especially when compared to high-flying Skoda.
-Things have improved somewhat recently, however, with SEAT itself finishing 14th out of 30 manufacturers in the 2021 Driver Power poll of best brands was more encouraging.
+Over the years, the maker has never raised itself out of the bottom half of the manufacturer ranking, Things have improved a little recently, however, with SEAT finishing 15th out of 30 manufacturers in the 2021 Driver Power poll of best brands was more encouraging.
 However, results in 2022 saw a slip back to 17th spot, with a lowly 23rd position achieved in 2023.

 As with rivals and other members of the VW group, a new SEAT will be covered by a three-year manufacturer warranty with a 60,000-mile limit.
 This is very average for the class, and well behind the five and seven-year warranties offered by the likes of Hyundai, Toyota and Kia.
 SEAT does offer an extended warranty option, however.

 In this review

 - 1SEAT Ibiza reviewThe SEAT Ibiza includes great on-board tech and still sets a high standard in the supermini class

 - 3MPG, CO2 and Running CostsThe SEAT Ibiza 1.0-litre models promise good fuel economy and reasonable CO2 emissions

 - 4Interior, design and technologySharp exterior lines carry over to the spacious interior, while the Ibiza features decent on-board tech